 As a tireless supporter of several cultural, philanthropic and civic endeavors, Joan H. Weill commits a great deal of her life to public service and education.

-Mrs. Weill joined the Board of Alvin Ailey Dance Foundation in 1994 and has served as its Chairman since 2000.
-Under her leadership, the Board has developed key priorities to help the organization reach its programmatic goals and maintain a strong financial standing..
+Mrs. Weill joined the Board of Alvin Ailey Dance Foundation in 1994 and served as its Chairman from 2000 to 2014.
+Under her leadership, the Board has developed key priorities to help the organization reach its programmatic goals and maintain a strong financial standing.

 Mr. and Mrs. Weill are recipients of the 2009 Carnegie Medal of Philanthropy Award in recognition of their philanthropic efforts.
 Mrs. Weill is a graduate of Brooklyn College with a bachelor’s degree in elementary education.